Calisthenics for Biceps: Techniques for Maximum Muscle Growth

 5. Scapular pulls: Often, the difficulty with pull-ups starts with insufficient scapular (shoulder blade) strength.
 Stand under a pull-up bar, grab it with both hands and hang with your arms straight.
 Try to pull your shoulder blades down and back without bending your elbows.
 This engages the muscles around your scapula and improves shoulder stability.

 6. Gradual progression: Consistency is key.
 Incorporate these exercises into your routine 2-3 times a week, gradually increasing the intensity and complexity of the exercises as your strength improves.
+It’s easy to default to the no-pain-no-gain adage while working toward muscle growth.
+Don’t forget – some pain is a warning from your body.

 Final thoughts